linus-aldehag/vorsight/README.md

 For the full legal text, see the [`LICENSE`](LICENSE) file in the root of this repository.

+## Vörsight

+**Vörsight** is a lightweight, self-hosted parental monitoring solution designed for privacy-conscious families.
+Keep your children safe online while maintaining full control of your data.

+## ⚖️ Legal & Ethical Use

+> [!CAUTION]
+> **Vörsight is intended for legal, transparent monitoring purposes only.**

+This software is designed for:
+- **Parental monitoring** of minor children with parental authority
+- **Workplace monitoring** where employees have been informed and consented
+- **Personal device monitoring** of your own equipment

+**You must ensure:**
+- ✅ The monitored individual is **aware** of being monitored (except where legally permitted for minor children under parental supervision)
+- ✅ You have the **legal right** to monitor the device and user
+- ✅ Your use complies with **local laws and regulations** regarding monitoring, privacy, and consent
+- ✅ You are **not using this for illegal surveillance**, stalking, or unauthorized monitoring

+**Disclaimer:** The developers of Vörsight assume no liability for misuse of this software.
+Users are solely responsible for ensuring their use complies with applicable laws.
+Use at your own discretion and legal risk.

+---

 ## Overview

 Vörsight is a client-server monitoring solution designed for Windows PCs with a Linux server.
 It provides real-time activity monitoring, screenshot capture, access scheduling, and comprehensive audit logging through a modern web interface.